 Take something as simple as supplier performance data.
 Required data can reside in multiple systems in a company with varying degrees of quality levels, and the quality levels themselves can even be difficult to determine.
 But by properly understanding the requirements and conducting a gap analysis on data availability, a company can use technology, supported by the right processes, to automate the collection and cleansing of existing data and use it to draw additional data from new sources, for example, from suppliers themselves.

-By visualizing this data through technology and placing it in the hands of supplier relationship managers, it frees them up to conduct more strategic supplier management activities.
+By visualising this data through technology and placing it in the hands of supplier relationship managers, it frees them up to conduct more strategic supplier management activities.

 Enabling strategic suppliers to better serve you